Dangerous Danny Davis: Crooked referee (1986-1987)

-"Dangerous" Danny Davis (1987–1989)
+Hart Foundation; Dangerous Danny Davis (1987–1989)

-On the January 26, 1987 edition of Superstars (aired February 7, 1987), The Hart Foundation defeated The British Bulldogs to win the WWF Tag Team Championship.
+On the January 26, 1987 edition of Superstars (aired February 7, 1987), the Hart Foundation defeated The British Bulldogs to win the WWF Tag Team Championship.
 Danny Davis was the referee for the match and as part of the storyline, he allowed the Hart Foundation to use illegal double-team maneuvers in the match.
 As a result of the match, WWF president Jack Tunney stripped Davis of his referee duties.
 That same night, Davis was approached by manager Jimmy Hart about joining his stable of wrestlers.
 Davis joined up with Jimmy Hart and the Hart Foundation (Bret Hart and Jim Neidhart) and became known as "Dangerous" Danny Davis.
 He accompanied the Hart Foundation to the ring for their matches and often became involved by attacking the Hart Foundation's opponents from outside the ring or entering the ring to reverse pinfalls by placing Hart or Neidhart on top of their opponents.
 At the beginning of his suspension as a referee, Davis was involved in a scripted storyline in which he occasionally came to the ring and insisted that he would referee a match.
 This led to officials from the state athletic commission removing Davis from ringside.

 Davis appeared on Piper's Pit, an interview segment hosted by Roddy Piper to discuss his decisions as a referee.
 Davis refused to admit to any wrongdoing and was confronted by Marella, who criticized him.
 The segment ended with Piper attacking Davis.
-At WrestleMania III, Davis made his in-ring debut when he teamed up with the Hart Foundation to defeat the British Bulldogs (Davey Boy Smith and Dynamite Kid) and Tito Santana (Santana's inclusion was explained that Davis had been the referee when Tito had lost the Intercontinental Championship to "Macho Man" Randy Savage who had used a foreign object to get the win even though the heel gimmick had not actually started at that time).
+At WrestleMania III, Davis made his in-ring debut when he teamed up with the Hart Foundation to defeat the British Bulldogs (Davey Boy Smith and Dynamite Kid) and Tito Santana (Santana's inclusion was explained that Davis had been the referee when Santana had lost the WWF Intercontinental Championship to "Macho Man" Randy Savage who had used a foreign object to get the win even though the heel gimmick had not actually started at that time).
 Davis got the pin on Smith after he hit him in the head with Jimmy Hart's megaphone.

-His next major appearance was in the 1987 King of the Ring tournament.
+Davis' next major appearance was in the King of the Ring 1987 tournament.
 Davis defeated Tito Santana and Junkyard Dog before being eliminated in the third round by Randy Savage, who went on to win the tournament.
 During 1987, Davis was booked in several series of matches: against Koko B. Ware, George Steele, and Jake Roberts.
 The feud with Ware included a match televised on the April 13, 1987 episode of Prime Time Wrestling, which ended in a draw.
 Ware won most of the matches, but Davis won several matches after using foreign objects to attack Ware.